 - Certain travel restrictions are in place,

 - Recent bankruptcy,

 - Previous criminal history.

-Postponement as been caused by some “other” type of reason such as an unusual result on your medical exam; you’ll then want to determine if this unusual result is an indicator of some kind of “undiagnosed” pre-existing medical condition or some type of error or anomaly.
+The Postponement has been caused by some “other” reason, such as an unusual result on your medical exam; you’ll then want to determine if this unusual result indicates some “undiagnosed” pre-existing medical condition or some error or anomaly.

 Examples of errors and anomalies that can frequently occur include:

 - Unusually high liver enzymes in one’s blood may have been measured improperly.

 - High protein levels in one’s urine may result from excessive exercise before your medical exam.

 With this information in hand, one can then determine whether or not it may be possible to “re-apply” for coverage with another insurance company so that they don’t have to wait to be approved by the insurance company currently “postponing” their application or jump through any additional “hoops” (such as other medical tests) to have their application approved.

 That even in cases where an error may have occurred with your lab results, it’s always a good idea to let your primary care physician know about the results so that they, as your primary care physician, can rule out any potential issues.